 Eagle Communications: Offers a Connect 2 compete (C2C) program to families who qualify for free lunches through the National School Lunch Program to 5 Mb of high-speed internet service for only $9.95 per month, plus a free modem for two years.

-Companies that offer reduced priced Internet access or inexpensive computers
+Companies that offer reduced priced Internet access or Wi-Fi service

 Lack of free or low cost internet connection is an issue for school-aged kids as well as many elderly people.
-The National telecommunication reported that over 17% of teens are faced with an academic burden and are unable to complete homework assignments with a lack of reliable internet.
+The National telecommunication reported that about 20% of teens are faced with an academic burden and are unable to complete homework assignments with a lack of reliable internet.
 In addition to the free government internet service programs listed above, many businesses are stepping up to the plate to offer low cost or even free Internet as well as Wi-Fi access to families, in particular youth.
 These companies are also offering free Internet for seniors.

 Another company to contact is CenturyLink.
-This provider will offer discounted high speed service to very low income families or those that receive public aid.
+This provider will offer discounted or free high speed cable broadband service to very low income families or those that receive public aid.
 It operates under many of the same terms and conditions as noted above, and learn more on CenturyLink Internet Basics discounted service.

-FreedomPop.com: A wireless and virtual network that offers free and affordable internet as well as phone service to low-income households as well as income qualified seniors.
+FreedomPop.com: A wireless and virtual network that offers free and affordable Internet as well as phone service to low-income households as well as income qualified seniors.
 FreedomPop comes with a FREE basic plan of up to 200 minutes of talk, 500 text messages and 500 MG of data.
 The home internet service plan comes with a free trial of 2GB hotspot, free charger, battery, and set-up.
 You will also receive up to 50% off on smartphones and other products to stay connected.
 Read more on this company here https://www.freedompop.com/

 NetZero.net- A broadband internet company that provides high-quality, low-cost internet service for over 20 years.
 NetZero comes with a free dial-up connection plan that offers 10 hours per month of high-speed internet access free of charge.
 NetZero also offers a free mobile plan of up to 200MB data per month.